APEC Reverse Osmosis Water Filter Systems Review

 It's not much different in size to the RO-90 and takes up about the same amount of space under the sink.

-The system capacity is a little lower than the RO-90.
+The system capacity is a little smaller than the RO-90.
 It's 75 gallons per day at 60 psi water pressure and 77 degrees F.

 Are They Hard to Install?